 My most amusing professional experiences:

-- Amateur Private Detective: I worked secretly for Fergies ex-lover famous for his toe sucking escapades in the 90’s
+- Amateur Private Detective: I did financial research for Fergies ex-lover; famous for his toe sucking escapades in the 90’s

 - He had some major financial issues…